Updated 8/22/2024

 (5) Add to Current Location Button

-Adds a point at the current location.
-With GPS on, tap the screen.
+Adds a point at the current location (tap the screen with GPS on).

 Adds a new point at the tapped location.

-Long press the point, then drag to move.
+Long press and drag to move a point.

 Deletes the tapped point.